 We are pretty much programmed to go hand-to-mouth, and we love immediate rewards.
 But what obvious, immediate rewards do you get from writing or going to the gym to lift pieces of iron?
 None… at least, not for a while, until it becomes a pleasurable habit, and this may take a lot of time, and it’s a habit that may be easily broken or forgotten.

 Frustration therefore appears.
 And burnout, and soreness, literally and metaphorically.
 The first encounters people have with lifting weights or going to the gym are usually quite bad.
 And they may overtrain, like people who write like maniacs for a day and then feel sick of it and don’t type anything else for an entire month.
-And your body will remember those things.
+And your body will remember those events.

 Both activities also go against most of your instincts.
 At least your lazy instincts.
 Lifting stuff from the ground for no apparent reason just because I believe I will become huge someday?
 Yeah, no way.
 Consciously forcing your mind to come up with stories and sentences that nobody may even end up reading when you could be doing anything else?
 Ha!

-And with both activities, people develop very similar procrastinating strategies to rationalize or hide their blocks.
+And in both activities, people develop very similar procrastinating strategies to rationalize or hide their blocks.
 Most notably, overanalyzing.
 Instead of, you know, just pick up the closest potato sack and start by doing a few squats, some people will spend hours, days even, designing their training program, watching training videos, “form” videos, talking and writing on-line with other “lifters”, obsessing and splitting hairs over this and that method of training, diet, and whatnot and… they forget to actually lift.
 Same with writing.
 Instead of just starting to write something, people will come up with new and ingenious ways to not write.
 Talking about doing something instead of doing it, mostly.
 Unlike actually writing, talking about it does have immediate rewards (a like or +1 on social media for example.)

 And in both cases, a feeling of “protective” anxiety arises.
 When the time to start doing the activity approaches, the person will start feeling uneasy, as if he suffered from some malaise, with knots in the stomach included.
 And he or she will become very adept at finding new things to do.
 And, also in both activities, if someone manages to push through the anxious fog and actually go to the gym or start typing, that person will usually find that his previous apprehension was unfounded: he wasn’t really as tired as he had thought, or he hadn’t actually run out of ideas to write, and writing isn’t that bad or difficult…